Posted on Industry Canada website: August 7, 2014

-- shall be affixed on the integrated devices themselves (e.g. a modem) or on devices that are intended to become sub-assemblies of host equipment (e.g. a data terminal or a computer that is designed to interface directly with the network);
+- shall be affixed or displayed electronically on the integrated devices themselves (e.g. a modem) or on devices that are intended to become sub-assemblies of host equipment (e.g. a data terminal or a computer that is designed to interface directly with the network);

 - denotes that, for a package of terminal equipment, the total package has been registered.
-However, the marking will normally be placed on the unit of the package that connects to the network.
+However, the marking will normally be placed on the unit of the package that connects to the network unless e-labelling has been implemented.
 For example, in a PBX, the marking will be placed on the common equipment that connects to the network rather than on plug-in components that may be added later.
 The Terminal Equipment List (TEL) will show the common equipment, but not the standard station apparatus or any proprietary station apparatus.

 - shall be marked using the following format: